Joey Meneses Preview, Player Props: Nationals vs. Red Sox

-After going 0-for-3 in his last game, Joey Meneses and the Washington Nationals take on the Boston Red Sox (who will start James Paxton) at 7:05 PM ET on Wednesday.
+Joey Meneses -- with a slugging percentage of .487 in his past 10 games, including two home runs -- will be in action for the Washington Nationals against the Boston Red Sox, with Chris Sale on the hill, on August 17 at 4:05 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Red Sox.
+In his most recent game, he had two hits (going 2-for-3 with a double) against the Red Sox.

 Joey Meneses Game Info & Props vs. the Red Sox